 10. Vera Wong’s Unsolicited Advice for Murderers by Jesse Sutanto

 Introducing amateur sleuth Vera Wong: a 60-year-old tea expert who usually spends her days investigating whether her son is dating anyone yet.
-But when someone is murdered in her tea shop, Vera finds herself in the middle of a real-life investigation and, as someone who loves snooping, is determined to solve the murder herself… This well-plotted mystery revolves around a character you can’t help but root for – we reckon Vera would fit right in with the residents of Coopers Chase.
+But when someone is murdered in her tea shop, Vera finds herself in the middle of a real-life investigation and, as someone who loves snooping, is determined to solve the murder herself… This well-plotted mystery centres a character you can’t help but root for – we reckon Vera would fit right in with the residents of Coopers Chase.

 Don’t miss Richard Osman’s latest book